beevageeva/amrvac/doc/dat_convert.md

 This method  consists in:
 1. assign an integer in the variable list w (in mod_usr.t, usr_init subroutine)
-2. implement one of the user methods which are called every timestep and properly assign the pointer to it  in usr_init subroutine for the following user defined subroutines: usr_process_grid, usr_modify_output,... and set the extra variables.
+2. implement one of the user methods which are called every timestep: usr_process_grid, usr_modify_output,... and set there  the extra variables (and properly assign the pointer to the implemented subroutine  in usr_init).

+.
 ## New dat files
 With this method an extra dat file is generated with new variables. (see `amrvacio/mod_convert.t`).
 1. set convert_type to dat_generic_mpi